tlswg/tls13-spec/draft-ietf-tls-tls13.md

 changes to support these changes even when TLS 1.3 is not in use.
 See the referenced sections for more details.

-Additionally, this document clarifies some compliance requirements in TLS 1.2, as described in {{protocol-invariants}}.
+Additionally, this document clarifies some compliance requirements for earlier versions of TLS; see {{protocol-invariants}}.

 # Protocol Overview